-The 2010 World Cup is less than two days away, and if you don’t know who Sulley Muntari is, you had better be familiar with Lionel Messi, easily one of the top 5 players in the tournament.
+The 2010 World Cup is less than two days away, and if you don’t know who Sulley Muntari is, you had better be familiar with Lionel Messi, easily one of the top 5 players in the tournament, you want to see the new t-shirt from Messi?
+See it here.
 Alternate Kits offers a non-traditional take on the supporter’s t-shirt, freely utilizing puns and making ample use of hyperbole, all at a much lower price than the typical soccer jersey.

 UPDATE: Unfortunately, Alternatekits.com is now defunct.

 There is no other way to say it.
 I’ve put a lot of work into these t-shirt designs, and while they are not perfect, I greatly enjoyed making them and I want to share them with the world.

 And the greatest present I could possibly give myself is a new and revamped T-Shirt Blog!
 Not everything is complete, but during the last couple of weeks I’ve put in a lot of time into tweaking the layout.
 I started by upgrading the blog’s software, and I made the content area wider while also increasing the font size of most of the elements.
 I believe this will make the blog easier to read, and will allow me to post bigger, higher-res images of t-shirts, which is, after all, what the blog is really about.
 I also made a few minor tweaks to make sure everything is neat and aligned, removed a few elements which I deemed less than useful, and added a few things, like the email subscription widget on the upper portion of the sidebar.

 More things to come:

 - Completely new background images.
 If you have any high res photo images or vector art that I can use, please let me know!
 I’d like to use some high res t-shirt close-ups, but bandwidth may be an issue.

 - More t-shirts!